NathanGarrihy/EmergingTechTasks/README.md

 ## Introduction
 My next task was:
-- Apply K Neirest Neighbour clustering to Fisher's Iris dataset.
+- Apply K Nearest Neighbour clustering to Fisher's Iris dataset.
 - explain how the code works and how accurate it might be
 - explain how my model can be used to make predictions of species of iris
 <br/>